bastienwirtz/homer/docs/customservices.md

 The url must be the root url of Medusa application.
 The Medusa API key can be found in General configuration > Interface.
 It is needed to access Medusa API.

-## Lidarr, Prowlarr, Sonarr and Radarr
+## Lidarr, Prowlarr, Sonarr, Readarr and Radarr

-This service displays Activity (blue), Warning (orange) or Error (red) notifications bubbles from the Lidarr, Radarr or Sonarr application.
+This service displays Activity (blue), Warning (orange) or Error (red) notifications bubbles from the Lidarr, Readarr, Radarr or Sonarr application.
+Readarr display also a Missing (purple) notification bubbles.
 Two lines are needed in the config.yml :

 ```yaml